tlockhart/Error-Teapot/README.md

 Group Responsibilities:  All members will contribute to the JavaScript/JQuery code.
 Additionally, the team will also jump in to help each other as needed.

     * Isaac: Responsible for project management and github setup.
-    * Tony: Responsible for sequelize integration of routes, db, views, and authenticatio.
+    * Tony: Responsible for sequelize integration of routes, db, views, authentication, and error handling.
     * Nadine: Responsible for UI and frontend design and implementation, via handlebars.
     * Daniel: Responsible for user login and authentication.